webrecorder/browsertrix-crawler/README.md

 This means Browsertrix Crawler can be built natively on Apple M1 systems using the default settings.
 Simply running `docker-compose build` on an Apple M1 should build a native version that should work for development.

 On M1 system, the browser used will be Chromium instead of Chrome since there is no Linux build of Chrome for ARM, and this now is handled automatically as part of the build.
+Note that Chromium is different than Chrome, and for example, some video codecs may not be supported in the ARM / Chromium-based version that would be in the amd64 / Chrome version.
+For production crawling, it is recommended to run on an amd64 Linux environment.

 ### Custom Browser Image